-Lastly, I've considered the additional comments the Lender provided in relation to the Supplier's sales process and materials.
+I've firstly considered the additional comments the Lender provided in relation to the Supplier's sales process and materials.

-In my PD, I explained that during the course of the Financial Ombudsman Service's work on complaints about the sale of timeshares, the Supplier provided information on how it sold membership of timeshares like Mr J and Miss S's, including a document called the "Fractional Property Owners Club Fly Buy Manual 2017" (the '2017 Fractional Training Manual').
-This wasn't therefore provided to our Service by the PR, as the Lender has suggested in their response.
+In my PD, I explained that during the course of the Financial Ombudsman Service's work on complaints about the sale of timeshare, the Supplier provided information on how it sold membership of timeshares like Mr J and Miss S's, including a document called the "Fractional Property Owners Club Fly Buy Manual 2019" (the '2019 Fractional Training Manual').

-I explained that as I understood it, this was used from November 2016 onwards during the time when the Supplier was selling its second version of the Fractional Club - which is the version Mr J and Miss S appear to have purchased.
+I explained that as I understood it, this was used from January 2019 (up to November 2019 when the product stopped being sold by the Supplier) during the time when the Supplier was selling its second version of the Fractional Club - which is the version Mr J and Miss S appear to have purchased.

-The Lender and Supplier, in their response to my PD, said that Mr J and Miss S did not actually receive or view this particular document or the slides and information within it (outlined in my PD).
+The Supplier, in their response to my PD, said that Mr J and Miss S did not actually view this particular document or the slides and information within it (outlined in my PD).